hplgit/MAlley-slide-templates/README.md

 #### Author

-The content of repository was created by Hans Petter Langtangen ([hplgit](https://github.com/hplgit)), Simula Research Laboratory and Unviersity of Oslo, Norway.
-The contents of the templates were based on slides made by Michael Alley.
+The content of this repository was created by Hans Petter Langtangen ([hplgit](https://github.com/hplgit)), Simula Research Laboratory and Unviersity of Oslo, Norway.
+Please send comments on typos or improvements in this description to him at [hpl@simula.no](mailto:hpl@simula.no).
+All templates are based on PowerPoint slides made by Professor Michael Alley.

 #### How to contribute

 Do you see better technical solutions in some slide set?
 Fork the project and send a pull request if you implement improvements!
-Or make an issue about a question or problem setting.
+Or make an issue about a question or problem setting [here on GitHub](https://github.com/hplgit/MAlley-slide-templates/issues).